JordanMartinez/purescript-jordans-reference/21-Hello-World/01-Prelude-ish/08-Control-Flow-Typeclasses/03-Applicative.md

 data Box a = Box a

-instance f :: Functor Box where map :: forall a b.       (a -> b) -> Box a -> Box  b map                       f         (Box a) = Box (f a)
+instance Functor Box where
+  map :: forall a b.       (a -> b) -> Box a -> Box  b map                       f         (Box a) = Box (f a)

-instance apply :: Apply Box where apply :: forall a b.
+instance Apply Box where
+  apply :: forall a b.
 Box (a -> b) -> Box a -> Box  b apply               (Box  f     )   (Box a) = Box (f a)

-instance applicative :: Applicative Box where pure :: forall a. a -> Box a pure              a =  Box a
+instance Applicative Box where pure :: forall a. a -> Box a pure              a =  Box a
 ```